jc-handy/debug/README.md

 **Arguments**:

-  * enabled      True if this DebugChannel object is allowed to output messages.
+  * enabled: True if this DebugChannel object is allowed to output messages.
 False if it should be quiet.
-  * stream       The stream (or stream-like object) to write messages to.
+  * stream: The stream (or stream-like object) to write messages to.
-  * label        A string indicated what we're doing.
+  * label: A string indicated what we're doing.
-  * indent_with  The string used to indent each level of indenture.
-  * fmt          Formatting for our output lines.
+  * indent_with: Indenting uses this string value.
+  * fmt: Format of debug output.
 See setFormat().
-  * date_fmt     Date is formatted with strftime() using this string.
+  * date_fmt: strftime() uses this string to format dates.
-  * time_fmt     Time is formatted with strftime() using this string.
+  * time_fmt: strftime() uses this string to format times.
-  * time_tupler  This is either time.localtime or time.gmtime and
+  * time_tupler: This is either time.localtime or time.gmtime and
   defaults to localtime.
-  * callback     A function accepting keyword arguments and returning True if the current message is to be output.
+  * callback: A function accepting keyword arguments and returning True if the current message is to be output.
 The keyword arguments are all the local variables of DebugChannel.write().
   Of particular interest might be "stack" and all the variables available for formatting (label, basename, pid, function, line, indent, and message).

 <a id="debug.DebugChannel.__bool__"></a>